sam-zyzhang/sam-zyzhang.github.io/_pages/about.md

 My research mainly concentrates on 3D vision and robot navigation (e.g., surgical and underwater scenarios).
 I solve problems by integrating optimization algorithms with deep learning.
 I currently work on topics about 3D generative models and point cloud registration.

+# Latest News [Month/Year]
+## 2024 [Month/Year]
+- [06/2024] Two papers are accepted by IROS 2024.
+Congratulations to Zhengyan Zhang, Xinzhe Du, and Zhe Min!
+- [05/2024] One papers are accepted by IEEE TMRB.
+Congratulations to Zhengyan Zhang and Zhe Min!
+- [01/2024] It is a great honor to join the [AIRO](https://github.com/HKPolyU-UAV) lab at PolyU and to be funded by PPPFS.